Grade 10 Summer Reading List

-- Honors students must read J. D. Salinger’s The Catcher in the Rye and one book from the list below, and must complete journals for both books, due the first week of school in September (journal assignment is handed out in the spring and is available on the FHS website).
+- Honors students must read J. D. Salinger’s The Catcher in the Rye and one book from the list below, and must complete assignments for The Catcher in the Rye, due the first week of school in September (assignment available through Mrs. Kasparian’s Google Classroom--email her for access: email@example.com).

 A thrilling tale of double-crosses, buried secrets, and one fantastical heist.
 Bardugo drops readers right into the midst of her richly imagined fantasy world and the lives of a dynamic team of thieves, artfully weaving details and backstories throughout the speedy plot.

 A memoir of coming of age in the South Bronx; teenagers deal with the terrible consequences that adult violence has brought to their world.

 Always a starter on his high school football team, Miles changes his life’s direction when a new coach takes over.

 The beautiful, stunningly ambitious instant New York Times bestseller about a blind French girl and a German boy whose paths collide in occupied France as both try to survive the devastation of World War II.